Conservation and Evolutionary Genetics Group |

 We use a variety of tools including ancient DNA, fecal DNA and genomics, among others, to study the evolutionary history of canids, including domestication, ecology, hybridization, introgression, population structure, speciation, and adaptation to different habitats.

-There are a number of ongoing studies focusing on different aspects of the evolution of canids using ecological genetics, genomics and ancient DNA:
+There are a number of ongoing study lines focusing on different aspects of the evolution of canids using ecological genetics, genomics and ancient DNA, like:

-Impact of hybridization with domestic dogs on the conservation of wild canids More
+- Impact of hybridization with domestic dogs on the conservation of wild canids

 Some related peer-reviewed articles